kellanjacobs/midwaypython/docs/002_Cleanup_and_Routes/README.md

 )
 ```

-Modify the `development.ini` to remove its reference to the pyramid_debugtoolbar.
+The `midway/setup.py` downloaded the module, but it is the `development.ini` that actually enables it.
+Edit the `midway/development.ini` file and remove `pyramid.includes = pyramid_debugtoolbar` from lines 14 and 15.

 ```python
 ###